TuckerRasbury/03_GenderData101/README.md

 * **Data encryption** is the process of converting data into code to prevent unauthorized access.

 ### Week 3 Resources

+#### Video
 * Intersectional Analysis demonstrated with Pay Equity example - [_Intersectional Pay Equity_](https://www.youtube.com/watch?v=sMBhJHELb8s&t=582s) by We All Count

+#### Dictionary
+* **Metadata** is information about the data.
+This information includes general information about the dataset(s).
+It often includes definitions, rationale, methodology descriptions, and information about outliers.
+Metadata usually appears in footnotes or near the dataset description.
+* **Ratio** compares the frequency of one value for a variable with another value of the same variable.
+* **Rate** a measurement of one value for a variable in relation to another measured quantity.